pangenome/pgge/README.md

 S288C.chrII
 S288C.chrIII
 ```
 in your given FASTA file, the results will only contain one line of metrics.
 In this case for `S288C`.
-This is useful if you have contig seuquences in your FASTA and want to summarize by sample name. _`pgge`_ always splits by `.` and takes the first entry in the resulting split as sample name.
+This is useful if you have contig sequences in your FASTA and want to summarize by sample name. _`pgge`_ always splits by `.` and takes the first entry in the resulting split as sample name.

 ### output